timgates42/tools/binary/hyperion/source/readme.txt

 # may take a few seconds) and generates a log file for debug purpose.         #
 #                                                                             #
 # TODO                                                                        #
+# - AES payload: Maybe use Windows crypto API instead because our fasm aes    #
+#   payload is full of static tables                                          #
+# - Better crypto blob hiding/obfuscation                                     #
+# - Dynamically morph code and add junk code                                  #
 # - Support late Binding of DLLs/APIs                                         #
-# - AV evasion (obfuscate sbox, strings, reduce entropy, etc.)                #
-# - Polymorphic generation of the container                                   #
-# - Add .NET Support or at least warn users                                   #
 # - Check for correct DLL Version Numbers before Loading                      #
+# - Analysis: What else is missing in PE loader                               #
-# - Preserve Icon                                                             #
+# - Provide hyperion as free a web service to hide advanced implementation    #
+#   details                                                                   #
 #                                                                             #
 # CHANGELOG:                                                                  #
 #                                                                             #